The New Botanicals

 My residency was to begin the day Hurricane Irene arrived.
 Three days later when I was able to get to the site, the water had subsided and mud was everywhere.
 The top soil and crops had been washed away.
 Clean up had begun, some new plantings in less damaged fields had been done.
 Later that week, Hurricane Lee came through and washed those seedlings and more soil away.

 I had been mulling ideas for weeks as to how to use my shed.
 Many use it as a new studio, a fresh place for new ideas.
-After watching the farmers survey the damage, replant and replant at the mercy of the elements, I new that I wanted to build a monument of sorts to these people.
+After watching the farmers survey the damage, replant and replant at the mercy of the elements, I knew that I wanted to build a monument of sorts to these people.
 Yes, without the land, the farm, there would be no food.
 But I began to realize more importantly, how without these extraordinary, tenacious people we would not, could not, be eating as we do.

 The piece is about our modern life's disconnect between food production and our use of it.
 We take so much for granted.
 Along with them, I watched the weather for days of working on the exterior and days working inside.
 Dealing with the sun, the heat, the winds and bugs, my temporary activities mimicked their daily working patterns.

 The exterior is covered with painted carvings of food producing plants, their outdoor world of daily tending.
-The interior makes reference to our use of historic food motifs in symbolic design and ornamentation, without realizing the direct fruits of our labors.
+The interior makes reference to our use of historic food motifs as symbolic designs and ornamentation, without realizing the direct fruits of our labors.
 My audience was mostly the farmers and the changing volunteers that came each day, who wanted a more direct experience with the food they ate.
 Conversations were brief but rich as we each had our task and time based jobs to do.
 Mutual admiration and respect developed.

 In keeping with HFA mandate of recycled materials and smaller creative footprints, I cleaned out my studio by using scraps left from other projects, and remixed pots of paints.
 All in all, the only thing I needed to purchase was a tube of glue.
 The other mandate, to do something you've not done before, has given me different materials used in more literal ways from my regular art making practice.